Entrance requirements for regular MS, Criminology and Criminal Justice Program

-- A bachelor's degree in sociology, criminology, or criminal justice; AND a minimum overall GPA of 3.00 on a 4.00 scale; OR at least a 3.00 on a 4.00 scale for the last 60 hours of academic course work; OR have a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination.
+- Completion of a bachelor's degree from an accredited college or university AND a minimum overall undergraduate GPA of 3.00 on a 4.00 scale; OR at least a 3.00 on a 4.00 scale for the last 60 hours of undergraduate academic course work; OR have a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination.

-- Students who do not meet the minimum entrance requirements stated in Item #1 may be admitted conditionally to the program at the discretion of the program admission committee and the approval of the Graduate Dean.
+- Students who do not meet the minimum entrance requirements stated in Item #1 may be admitted conditionally to the program at the discretion of the Criminology and Criminal Justice Graduate Program Director and the approval of the Graduate Dean.
 Conditional admission might be based on factors such as work experience or other indications of academic potential found in the application materials.
-On a case-by-case basis, the committee will set terms for full admission to the program.
+On a case-by-case basis, the Criminology and Criminal Justice Graduate Program Director will set terms for full admission to the program.

 - Applicants must submit the following materials: